 Check with your medical insurance carrier or read your insurance policy to determine what your medical options are in the event of an out-of-town emergency.
-Many insurance companies require that you notify them within 24 hours of using an out-of-town emergency room or urgent care center in order to cover the claim.
+Many insurance companies require that you notify them within 24 hours of using an out-of-town emergency room or an urgent care center in order to cover the claim.

 Alert Your Bank and Credit Card Companies